arian-shamaei/sgram-tui/README.md

 ---------------
 - There are quite a few bugs, as a lot of this code is heavily generated.
 - I encourage a deep dive into this program and try to break it.
 I believe AI is a great coding **Assistant** when told what to do correctly.
+- If you find this useful, consider starring the repo to help it reach Homebrew’s notability threshold.

 Troubleshooting